>>

 Approaches

 From North.
-Riding this pass is either directions is perfectly feasible.
-Advantages of a counterclockwise trip, that is, descending this approach are as follows.
+The advantages of a counterclockwise loop ride, that is descending this approach, are as follows.
 The ride in its entirety is probably faster because less braking is needed down the northern side.
-For the rather long dayride suggested below this is an advantage.
-Also, afternoon storms are more likely to cause precipitation on the southern approach than on the northern approach, which is surrounded by lower scrub dessert hills of the the Gunnison and Uncompahgre valleys..
-An advantage of a clockwise trip is that the western approach experiences more interesting sunlight in the late afternoon, assuming that the weather produces good sunlight.
+For the (for me) long dayride, listed below, this is an advantage.
+Also, afternoon storms are more likely to cause precipitation on the southern approach than on the northern approach, which is surrounded by lower scrub dessert hills of the the Gunnison and Uncompahgre valleys.
+An advantage of a clockwise day loop ride ( climbing this side) is that during the afternoon, the direction of the light makes for much better views late afternoon on the western approach, assuming that the weather produces good sunlight.

 History.